SunJZ2021/Factors-Influencing-the-GDP-Growth/README.md

-# Factors-Influencing-the-GDP-Growth: Growth Regression Study
+# Factors Influencing the GDP Growth: Growth Regression Study

 This research mainly aims to test the neoclassical economic growth models, which conclude that the GDP growth rate should be inversely correlated to per capita GDP.
 However, results in this report indicate that this theory might only hold among countries whose per capita GDP is above a certain level.
 The GDP growth rate appears to be correlated to fertility rate, and (logarithm of) per capita GDP quadratically.
 The percent of the population in urban areas is found to be negatively correlated to the GDP growth rate and no clear evidence that the effects of these determinants vary by region is found.
 After inspecting the factors affecting the GDP growth rate, several suggestions are recommended for governments to make appropriate policies to help foster economic growth.